Embassy of Germany, London: History

 From 1842, Christian Charles Josias von Bunsen leased 4 Carlton House Terrace for the Prussian Legation.
 In March 1849, the legation moved along the terrace to the larger 9 Carlton House Terrace, which was renamed 'Prussia House'.
 Its purchase was authorised by the Prussian Legation Act 1850 (13 & 14 Vict. c.
 3): this was necessary as before the passing of the Naturalization Act 1870 (33 & 34 Vict. c.
 14), only British subjects could legally own property in England.

 Count Bernstorff replaced Baron von Bunsen in 1855, becoming the German Ambassador from 1867.

 During the First World War, the building was occupied by the American Embassy (as protecting power) between 1916 and 1917, and then the Swiss Legation from 1918 to 1920.
 In 1921 the German Embassy resumed occupation.

 During Hans Wesemann's 1936 trial over the kidnapping of pacifist writer Berthold Jacob from Basel, Switzerland, Wesemann admitted that the German Embassy in London had been used as a base for the activities of the Gestapo, the Nazi secret State police.
-In 1937, Ambassador Joachim von Ribbentrop hosted 1,000 people, including Prince George, Duke of Kent and his wife, Maria, Duchess of Kent, at the reopening of the Embassy at Carlton House Terrace which had undergone a £100,000 renovation.
+In 1937, Ambassador Joachim von Ribbentrop hosted 1,000 people, including Prince George, Duke of Kent and his wife, Marina, Duchess of Kent, at the reopening of the Embassy at Carlton House Terrace which had undergone a £100,000 renovation.
 In September 1939, the German Embassy burned its files following the onset of World War II.